NFL mock draft 2020: Combine results shake up first-round picks for Cowboys, Packers, Browns, others

 - Henry Ruggs III, WR, Alabama

-The Eagles want extra pace, quickness and big-play potential at huge receiver with Alshon Jeffery fading, DeSean Jackson ageing (and hurting) and Nelson Agholor leaving.
+The Eagles want extra pace, quickness and big-play skill at vast receiver with Alshon Jeffery fading, DeSean Jackson getting older (and hurting) and Nelson Agholor leaving.
 Ruggs (5-11, 188 kilos) suits the invoice as a field-stretcher who can also use his route-running abilities to win on shorter routes.

 22. Buffalo Payments (10-6)